Health & Nutrition

 Choosing Healthy Fats

-Learn the impact of different fats, including the benefits of unsaturated fats, the risks of trans fats, and how to make smart choices in this guide.
+Learn the impact of different fats, including the benefits of unsaturated fats, the risks of trans fats and saturated fats, and how to make smart choices.

 Key Takeaways: